Nefomemes/blog/_posts/2021-1-19-Indonesian-iceberg.md

 Oh yeah, there are two videos from Ràditya Dika, about this story.
 You can check them out [here](/kkn-penari-videos)

-Confidence: 60-70 (perhaps I forgot some things, it's mythical too)
+Confidence: 40 (perhaps I forgot some things, the story is mythical too)

 ###